Our Stories

 Meet Jessie.

-Jessie is 41 years old and lives in the Nsondole community in Malawi.
-Jessie and her husband have five children.
+Jessie lives in the Nsondole community of Malawi, with her husband and their five children.

 “My number one vision is to educate my children,” she says.